Articles by Month: February 2013

 Julian’s project has been featured all around the best graphic design blogs and it is likely that many of you have already seen some of the prints in his series.
 But if you have been out of the design loop for a minute, you are missing out on the beautiful minimalist design and colorful images.
 And who doesn’t want to see how their state will be represented.

 Your logo is a visual representation of everything your company stands for.
-And with a statement like that, who wouldn’t be overwhelmed?
-It can be a difficult undertaking to sum up you or your clients’ entire brand identity in just an image or logotype.
+And with a statement like that, who wouldn’t be overwhelmed.
+It can be an difficult undertaking to sum up you or your clients’ entire brand identity in just a image or logotype.
 So where do you begin?
-Inspiration is the first thing that comes to mind.
-Here at Go Media we often ask clients to send us some logos they like to get a sense of their aesthetic taste.
-Of course we have an in-depth discovery meeting where we glean as much information about their company to create the most representative logo for their brand.
+Inspiration is the 1st thing that comes to mind.
+Here at Go Media we often ask clients to send us some logos they like to get a sense of their aesthetic taste and of course we have an in-depth discovery meeting where we glean as much information about their company to create the most representative logo for their brand.

 Here are some quick tips on using Google Chrome’s fantastic Developer Tools.
 Let’s get right to it.
 Bring up Developer Tools with Control + Shift + i (i for inspect), or just right click (almost) anything on a page and choose Inspect element.